 Considered the industry’s most respected source of commercial aircraft values, the AVITAS BlueBook of Jet Aircraft Values contains base, current market and future values forecasts for all major western-built jet types, including regional jets.

-A yearly subscription to AVITAS’s BlueBook of Jet Aircraft Values is US $1950.
-Shipping within the US is US $35 and US $70 internationally.
-The Jet Values book is a bi-annual publication.
+A yearly subscription to AVITAS’s BlueBook of Jet Aircraft Values is US $2200.
+Shipping within the US is US $50 and US $100 internationally.
+The Jet Aircraft Values book is a bi-annual publication.